New Frankfurt Old Town: Initial development

 At the presentation of the draft, however, Edwin Schwarz (CDU), head of the planning department, emphasised that it was only a suggestion of how the required building dimensions should be made: "What can be seen here will not be built this way".
 Other architectural competitions would decide on the final design.
 Schwarz also spoke out against the reconstruction of individual historical buildings, since these would then stand next to modern buildings.

-The winning design was received with controversy, in particular the layout of the "Coronation Trail", and the buildings were felt to be too massive and their flat roofs, which do not harmonise with the gable roofs of the old town, were criticized.
-The city council decided to revise the draft significantly and to lean more closely on the historical model.
+The winning design was received with controversy.
+People criticised the layout of the "Coronation Trail" and the buildings were felt to be too massive, with flat roofs designs that did not harmonise with the gable roofs of the old town.
+The city council decided to revise the draft significantly and to lean more closely toward the historical model.
 In September 2005, the Frankfurt SPD proposed to leave the decision on the design for the area up to a citizens referendum.
-According to the SPD, two or three competing designs with historical or historicizing and modern buildings should be developed.
+The SPD said that two or three competing designs with historical or historicizing and modern buildings should be developed.

-In October 2005, voters presented their concept for a historically accurate reconstruction of old houses, alleys and squares under the title "An old town for Frankfurt's soul".
+In October 2005, voters presented their concept for a historically accurate reconstruction of old houses, alleys and squares under the title "An Old Town for Frankfurt's Soul".

-In December 2005 the CDU tried to set up a special committee for the old town development, a similar committee had already been in the planning for the reconstruction of the row of houses built on the Romer Square in the early 1980s.
+In December 2005 the CDU tried to set up a special committee for the old town development, similar to the committee that had been formed during the planning for the reconstruction of the row of houses built on the Romer Square in the early 1980s.
 It became clear that the competitors were largely able to agree on a common line: the most exact possible restoration of the historical floor plan with its alleys, squares and courtyards, as well as the reconstruction of individual, significant houses.